Winterthur: Music

-The Swiss folk metal band Eluveitie was formed in Winterthur and the Punkabilly band The Peacocks comes from here.
+The Swiss folk metal band Eluveitie was formed in Winterthur, and both the Punkabilly band The Peacocks and the technical death metal band Punish come from here.

 Arts

 Open Doors

 Open Doors is an artist supported platform for artists with art studios in Winterthur, Switzerland.
 The platform was established to bridge arts and the community as well as provide the artists with means to independently promote their art in any way they choose.
 Open Doors takes place annually during the last weekend of September.
 Participating artists open their studios to the public and present their art to the public.
 Oftentimes it is possible to view the artists while they are working.
 Among the approximate 60 artists who participate there are local, international, autodidacts and art academy graduates.
 Open Doors Winterthur was founded in 2008 by San Francisco-born artist Michelle Bird and resident of Winterthur.
 Open Doors Winterthur publishes the annual MAP Magazine Artist Professionals which is available on line and in print form.
 MAP Magazine features articles about local art initiatives and profiles local artists and their art studios.
 The event is supported by a map that indicates the location of each artist's studio on a map.